Michel feeling sorry for Moyes

 "David Moyes is suffering as United manager.
 I have sympathy for all managers because I am one of them."

-Goals from Alejandro Dominguez and Joel Campbell helped Olympiacos into their commanding lead in the last 16 tie.
+Goals from Alejandro Dominguez and Joel Campbell helped Olympiacos into their commanding lead in the round-of-16 tie.

 Michel would love a similar result but expects to face a desperate United at Old Trafford, and said his team needed to do more than just try and protect their lead.